DannySteak/practice_1_Matrix_summ_-_substract/readme_en.md

 ```

 Don't forget to save the file after formatting, also.
-input/output files are saved and stored in main folder.
+input/output files are saved and stored in the main folder.